mindbat/track2-functional/Functional.md

 ```

 There are a couple differences here, first thing to note is that we are using a different
 case style.
-In Clojure we don't use camel case but instead lisp case which is dash seperated.
+In Clojure we don't use camel case but instead lisp case which is dash separated.

 Another thing is that we've placed the function inside the parenthesis.
 In Clojure a function
 call is always an open paren followed by the function we want to call, followed by any arguments